kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Time as a Feature

-Yesterday affects today.
+Yesterday affects today
-Last year affects this year.
+Last year affects this year
 Ignoring time causes error

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.